hyperjumptech/grule-rule-engine/docs/en/FAQ_en.md

 **Question**: Is there a plan to integrate Grule with a database storage system?

-**Answer**: No. While it is a good idea to store your rule entries in some sort of database, Grule will not create any database adapter to automaticaly store and retrieve rules.
+**Answer**: No. While it is a good idea to store your rule entries in some sort of database, Grule will not create any database adapter to automatically store and retrieve rules.
 You can easily create such adapter yourself using the common interfaces on the Knowledgebase: *Reader*, *File*, *Byte Array*, *String* and *Git*.
 Strings can be easily inserted and selected from database, as you